NSMau/swift-book-es/TSPL.docc/LanguageGuide/AdvancedOperators.md

   ```
 -->

-### Precedencia para Operadores Interfijos Personalizados
+### Precedencia para operadores interfijos personalizados

 Custom infix operators each belong to a precedence group.
 A precedence group specifies an operator's precedence relative
 to other infix operators, as well as the operator's associativity.
-See <doc:AdvancedOperators#Precedencia-y-Asociatividad> for an explanation of
+See <doc:AdvancedOperators#Precedencia-y-asociatividad> for an explanation of
 how these characteristics affect an infix operator's interaction
 with other infix operators.